 McKillip writes in prose that is frequently described as poetic but never decorative.
 Every word carries weight.
 Her world is threaded with riddles, ancient magic, and an atmosphere reminiscent of Tolkien's Elves – the feeling that everything in this world was once known and much has been forgotten.

-Tolkien himself was familiar with McKillip's early work.
-Literary critics have documented his influence on her.
+McKillip is widely discussed in the context of Tolkien's legacy.
+Literary critics have traced his influence on her approach to language and atmosphere.
 If you value his stylistic care, McKillip is an author who takes that approach in her own direction.

 7. The Long Price Quartet (Daniel Abraham)